Introduction

 Figure 3: Illustration of acceleration directions.

-In order to correctly correlate the measured load and strain, the coupling was calibrated on a bench using hydraulic cylinders.
-Figure 4 shows where the sensors were installed and how the coupling was calibrated.
+Consequently, to ensure an accurate correlation between the measured load and strain, the test rig was calibrated on a test bench using hydraulic cylinders.
+For example, Figure 4 shows the sensor locations and the calibration of the test rig.

 Figure 4: Extensometers installed in the coupling during calibration.

-The acquisition system was connected to an on-board computer which recorded the data in text format, together with the GPS.
-The results were analyzed based on international standards.
-The results obtained during hitch calibration are shown in Figure 5.
+The data acquisition system was then connected to an onboard computer, which recorded the data in a text file format, along with the GPS data.
+In addition, the results were analyzed in accordance with international standards.
+The results obtained during the calibration of the hitch are shown in Figure 5.

 Figure 5: Calibration results of the coupling deformations.

-The results obtained during the two cycles are presented graphically.
-The X axis corresponds to the time domain, point by point on the railroad.
-Figure 6, in red, shows the NMV values of the first cycle for the modern passenger car, while the graph in black shows the NMV values for the classic car.
+The results obtained during the two cycles are then presented graphically.
+The X-axis represents the time domain, point by point along the track.
+Figure 6, in red, shows the NMV values for the first cycle of the modern passenger car, while the graph in black shows the NMV values for the classic car.

 Figure 6: NMV results for the modern passenger car and the classic car, respectively, in the first measurement cycle.